 February 11, 2010: With iPad excitement reaching a fever pitch, Steve Jobs’ old frenemy Bill Gates wades in with his own opinion of Apple’s tablet.

-His view?
-It’s kinda meh.
-“There’s nothing on the iPad I look at and say, ‘Oh, I wish Microsoft had done it,'” he tells one interviewer.
+“There’s nothing on the iPad I look at and say, ‘Oh, I wish Microsoft had done it,'” Gates tells one interviewer.

-Gates’ comments came two weeks after Steve Jobs had shown off the iPad publicly for the first time on January 27.
-Shortly after this, it caused a big buzz again when Stephen Colbert used a prerelease iPad to read nominations during the Grammy Awards show.
+Gates’ comments came two weeks after Jobs showed off the iPad publicly for the first time.
+Shortly after that, the Apple tablet caused a big buzz again when Stephen Colbert used a prerelease iPad to read nominations during the Grammy Awards show.

-By this point, Gates was far more heavily involved in philanthropy than in tech, having stepped down as Microsoft CEO a full decade earlier.
-Nonetheless, it was no surprise that he would be asked about Apple’s latest “must have” gadget — which is exactly what long-time tech reporter Brent Schlender (who had previously been the reporter who conducted Jobs and Gates’ first ever joint interview in 1991.)
+By this point, Gates was far more heavily involved in philanthropy than tech, having stepped down as Microsoft CEO a full decade earlier.
+Nonetheless, it came as no surprise that a journalist would ask him about Apple’s latest “must have” gadget.
+And that’s exactly what long-time tech reporter Brent Schlender did.
+(Schlender previously conducted Jobs and Gates’ first joint interview in 1991.)

-Gates had some personal investment with the tablet concept, since Microsoft had helped pioneer the form factor of the “tablet PC” years before — with limited commercial success.
+Gates had some personal investment in the tablet concept, since Microsoft helped pioneer the form factor of the “tablet PC” years before — with limited commercial success.

 “You know, I’m a big believer in touch and digital reading, but I still think that some mixture of voice, the pen and a real keyboard — in other words a netbook — will be the mainstream on that,” Gates said.
 “So, it’s not like I sit there and feel the same way I did with iPhone where I say, ‘Oh my God, Microsoft didn’t aim high enough.’
 It’s a nice reader, but there’s nothing on the iPad I look at and say, ‘Oh, I wish Microsoft had done it.'”

 How have Gates’ predictions held up?